Gano History, Family Crest & Coats of Arms

 The surname Gano was first found in Messina (Sicilian: Missina; Latin: Messana), capital of the Italian province of Messina.
 Its history begins in 397 B.C.
 After a checkered history the Saracens took it in 831, and the Normans in 1061.
 It was host to the crusaders in 1190.
 Garibaldi landed in 1860 and it was the last city to be made a part of united Italy.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Gano family
+Early History of the Gano family

 This web page shows only a small excerpt of our Gano research.
 Another 94 words (7 lines of text) covering the years 1555, 1648, 1676, and 1722 are included under the topic Early Gano History in all our PDF Extended History products and printed products wherever possible.